virgesmith/neworder/docs/tips.md

 ## Model Initialisation

 !!! warning "Base Model Initialisation"
     When instantiating the model subclass, it is essential that the `neworder.Model` base class is explicitly initialised.
-It must be supplied with a `Timeline` object and a seeding function for the Monte-Carlo engine.
+It must be supplied with a `Timeline` object and (optionally) a seeding function for the Monte-Carlo engine.
 Failure to do this will result in a runtime error.

 For example, use this initialisation pattern: